 The Ranging Priority subfield of the Ranging Parameters field of the Ranging Parameters element in the IFTMR frame contains the ISTA’s ranging priority request which indicates the time sensitivity of a ranging operation, and it is set according to Table 9-280c (Definition of the EDMG Ranging Priority subfield when included in the IFTMR frame). (#3904)

+For TB Ranging, the Ranging Priority subfield of the Ranging Parameters field of the Ranging Parameters element in the initial Fine Timing Measurement frame contains the RSTA’s ranging priority response which indicates whether the RSTA accommodates the ranging priority request of the ISTA, and it is set according to Table 9-280d (Definition of the EDMG Ranging Priority subfield when included in the initial Fine Timing Measurement frame) in 9.4.2.167 (Fine Timing Measurement Parameters element). (#3904)

+For Non-TB Ranging, the Ranging Priority subfield of the Ranging Parameters field of the Ranging Parameters element in the initial Fine Timing Measurement frame is reserved.

 The Immediate R2I Feedback and Immediate I2R Feedback subfields indicate if the measurement results from the current measurement exchange are reported immediately by setting it to 1 (from the current measurement) or delayed by setting it to 0 (from the previous measurement) in the R2I and I2R Location Measurement Report (LMR) respectively. (#3440)

 The Immediate R2I Feedback subfield is reserved in the IFTMR frame.
 In the initial Fine Timing Measurement frame the Immediate R2I Feedback field is set to 1 to indicate that the R2I LMR will be immediate feedback and to zero to indicate delayed feedback.